-FREDERIC: – This is one of my earliest memories from my childhood.
+FREDERIC: – This is one of my earliest memories of my childhood.
 Maybe it’s just a figment of my imagination:

 “I am 4 or 5 years old.
 On a boat sailing around Port Dickson, in Malaysia, I unexpectedly catch a glimpse of the huge caudal fin of a fish, maybe some sort of whale, standing above the surface before diving into the deep.
 Then the sea is calm again.
 No one has seen it except me.”